 Number recognition is an important part of preschool, but did you know that learning number order is too?
 Knowing number order helps preschoolers make associations with numbers, so it’s important.
-Try these fall themed number order printables with your preschoolers.
+It’s also so important for kindergarten students.

 Children also need to develop what is known as number sense.

 Number sense for preschoolers includes math skills such as:

 - counting with one to one correspondence (each number corresponds to one specific quantity)